This photo feature of the Chihuahua standard, from head, ears, eyes, to feet, coat, character, and movement makes judging the breed a breeze.

 understand.
 It is not shyness that causes a Chihuahua to become a “pancake” when

 the handler bends over to scoop him off the floor.
-It is part of the survival
+It is this strong instinct to

-instinct that has allowed this tiny creature to survive!
-Alertness to the
+duck any movement overhead (eagle, hawk, or handler) that has allowed this tiny creature to survive!

-slightest movement or sound also insures food or flight, both very important in
+slightest movement or sound dictates food or flight, both vitally important in

-a time and place when food was scarce and predators were plentiful.
+a time when food was scarce and predators were plentiful.

-was necessary for all of the above reasons.
-To avoid being swooped up, to pounce
+Swift-moving was necessary for all of the above reasons - to pounce

-on an insect, and to scoot across the burning sand!
+on an insect or to scoot across the burning sand!
 This little dog can “move”

 and while you only see him at the trot, breeders will tell you that he can